-YEAR 2000
+Year 2000

 The "Year 2000" issue refers to potential problems that could result from the improper processing of dates and date-dependent calculations by computers and other microchip-embedded technology.
-In simple terms, problems with Year 2000 can result from a computer's inability to recognize a two-digit date field (00) as representing Year 2000 and, incorrectly, recognize the year as 1900.
-Failure to identify and correct this problem prior to January 1, 2000 could result in system processing errors that would disrupt a company's normal business operations.
+In simple terms, problems with Year 2000 can result from a computer's inability to recognize a two-digit date field (00) as representing Year 2000 and, incorrectly, recognize the year as 1900 which could disrupt normal business operations.
 In recognition of the seriousness of this issue, United established a Year 2000 Committee in January 1998.
 The committee was chaired by United's Chief Information Officer and reported directly to United's board of directors on a quarterly basis.

-United complied with all aspects of a Year 2000 directive issued in May 1997 by the Federal Financial Institutions Examination Council ("FFIEC") that established key milestones that all financial institutions needed to meet with regard to Year 2000 testing and remediation.
+United complied with all aspects of a Year 2000 directive issued in May 1997 by the Federal Financial Institutions Examination Council that established key milestones that all financial institutions needed to meet with regard to Year 2000 testing and remediation.
 None of United's systems, including systems provided to United by third parties, sustained a failure related to Year 2000 and no contingency plans were subject to implementation as a result of system failure.
 In addition, there was no material impact on the liquidity of United or the banks resulting from excessive deposit withdrawal activity.
 Although management is not aware of any Year 2000 failures experienced by commercial loan customers, such problems could take several months to surface in the form of increased loan delinquencies.
 Management believes that the allowance for loan losses at December 31, 1999 is sufficient to absorb losses inherent in the loan portfolio, including losses related to failure of borrowers to adequately prepare the direct and indirect impact a Year 2000 computer failure had on their business.